 Photojournalistic wedding photographers work unobtrusively, blending in with the guests and capturing moments as they happen.
 This approach often requires a high degree of skill and experience, as the photographer must be able to anticipate moments and react quickly to capture them.
 However, the resulting images can be truly stunning, offering a unique and intimate record of a couple’s special day.

 As wedding photojournalists, our approach on your wedding day is to tell the story as it naturally unfolds to capture all the genuine moments.
 We also capture formal family photos, portraits of the bride and groom, and their wedding party.
 While the bride and groom are getting ready, we generally use natural light, making us unobtrusive.
 Our documentary style is perfect for wedding ceremonies as we capture real moments during the ceremony while making sure your guests don’t notice us.
 Your wedding ceremony is extremely important, so we limit our movement to ensure we don’t take away from the wedding ceremony, yet we can capture all the precious moments and details of the ceremony without being obtrusive.
 Us being “invisible” during the ceremony is extremely important.
 If formal photos were not taken before the ceremony, they would be done during the cocktail hour.
-During the wedding reception, we cover all the wonderful moments such as toasts, first dance, parent dances, cake cutting, a hopefully packaged dance floor, and wedding guests mingling.
+During the wedding reception, we cover all the wonderful moments such as toasts, first dance, parent dances, cake cutting, a hopefully packed dance floor, and wedding guests mingling.
 Our strong focus on wedding photojournalism will not just produce candid shots but a complete story of your wedding day.